trinodb/trino/presto-product-tests/README.md

  a single Docker containers.
 One Hadoop (Hive) installations is kerberized.
  A single node installation of kerberized Presto also running on a single Docker container.
+- **two-kerberos-hives** - two pseudo-distributed Hadoop installations running on a single Docker containers.
+Both Hadoop (Hive) installations are kerberized.
+ A single node installation of kerberized Presto also running on a single Docker container.

 ### Hadoop docker image used for testing
 The default Hadoop/Hive docker image used for testing is defined in `conf/common/compose-commons.sh` and can be controlled